 A softly-spoken New Zealander who became one of the most consistent and fearless winners on the terrifying roads of the Isle of Man TT.

-Bruce Anstey's story is one of quiet mastery in the world's most dangerous sport.
-Hailing from New Zealand, he arrived on the European road racing scene with a reputation for raw speed and an almost preternatural calm.
-For over a decade, he was a permanent fixture on the podium at the holy trinity of real-road racing: the North West 200, the Ulster Grand Prix, and the Isle of Man TT.
-Riding for the famed Padgett's team, his slight frame belied a fierce competitor, particularly in the smaller capacity classes where his precision and fluidity were unmatched.
-His 2014 Superbike TT lap record, a blistering 132.298 mph average, stood as a testament to his ability to push a big bike to its absolute limit.
-Anstey's legacy is not defined by flamboyance but by a relentless, year-in, year-out excellence that made him a revered figure among fans and a respected peer among rivals on the Mountain Course.
+Bruce Anstey (b.
+1969) arrived from New Zealand to European road racing with raw speed and an almost preternatural calm.
+For over a decade he stood on podiums at the North West 200, the Ulster Grand Prix, and the Isle of Man TT.
+Riding for the Padgett's team, his slight frame hid a fierce competitor, especially in smaller capacity classes where his precision and fluidity were unmatched.
+His 2014 Superbike TT lap record averaged 132.298 mph, pushing a big bike to its absolute limit.
+Anstey's legacy rests on relentless, year-in-year-out excellence.
+Rivals and fans on the Mountain Course respected him as a peer and admired his quiet mastery in the world's most dangerous sport.

 1965–1980